bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 }
 ```

 This schema is pushed to the [demo.buf.dev/bufbuild/bufstream-demo](https://demo.buf.dev/bufbuild/bufstream-demo) module.
-The BSR picks up the subject association, and uses the `EmailUpdated` schema for the `email-updated` topic.The BSR makes working with Protobuf schemas trivial, however Bufstream can work with the Confluent Schema Registry, and any other Confluent-compatible registry.Now that we have this association between topic and schema on the broker, let's find out what we can do with it!
+The BSR picks up the subject association, and uses the `EmailUpdated` schema for the `email-updated` topic.

+The BSR makes working with Protobuf schemas trivial, however Bufstream can work with the Confluent Schema Registry, and any other Confluent-compatible registry.

+Now that we have this association between topic and schema on the broker, let's find out what we can do with it!

 ### Schema enforcement and enveloping

 It's often helpful to make Kafka messages self-describing, so that tools and frameworks can unmarshal, manipulate, and display them.
 The most common approach to making messages self-describing is to prefix the serialized message with a few extra bytes (commonly called an "envelope").
 The prefix encodes the ID of the message's schema, which can then be retrieved from a schema registry.
 Much of the Kafka ecosystem supports this format, including most client libraries, [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html), [AKHQ](https://akhq.io/), [kSQLdb](https://ksqldb.io/), and [Snowflake's Kafka Connector](https://docs.confluent.io/cloud/current/connectors/cc-snowflake-sink/cc-snowflake-sink.html#schema-config).
-Before enveloping, enforcing that your payload matches your schema is an important safety concern.Typically, enforcement and enveloping is the job of producers.
+Before enveloping, enforcing that your payload matches your schema is an important safety concern.

+Typically, enforcement and enveloping is the job of producers.
 Producers connect to both the Confluent Schema Registry and Kafka via a fat client, which performs schema enforcement on the client-side, following with enveloping of the payload.
 We think this is a broken model:

 - Your producer's client should be extremely simple: just post a raw message to your Kafka topic, and let the broker deal with the rest.
 By moving enforcement and enveloping logic to the client, you're requiring the ecosystem to maintain fat, hard-to-maintain Kafka clients across many languages.
 Their complexity means that language support suffers.
 - Systems should never rely on client-side enforcement!
 Client-side enforcement is in effect "opt-in" enforcement.
 Producers can choose to do it or not, meaning you have no guarantees as to the quality of data sent to your consumers.